padilladaniela/School_District_Analysis/README.md

 ![Updated_Reading](https://github.com/padilladaniela/School_District_Analysis/blob/main/updated_school_type.png)

+## Summary

-## Summary: Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+The four major changes in the updated school analysis:

-The four major changes in the updated school analysis The differences in all of our DataFrames were for less than 1%.
+- The differences in all of our DataFrames were for less than 1%.
+- We were able to identify differences in the actual data and how much it affected the overall results.
+- By removing the ninth grade math and reading, we are able to show Maria how this data changes.
+- After removing the NaNs, we were able to learn how to refactor data to pull information as wanted using pandas and numpy.
+Maria can possibly use this code and rerun with any scores she would like to remove or update.